djrochford/fsa/README.md

 A module for dealing with finite-state automata, and their ilk.
 There are three classes you import with the fsa sub-module:

 ### DFA
-Parameters:
-  * transition function: {(hashable, str): hashable}
-  * start-state: str,
-  * accept-states: {str}
+Arguments
+  - `transition_function`: Mapping[Tuple[State, Symbol], State]
+  - `start_state`: State
+  - `accept_state`: AbstractSet[State]
+    (where States are strings and Symbols are one-char strings).

 A deterministic finite automaton class.
-Takes three parameters: a transition function, a start state and a set of accept states, in that order.
+Takes three keyword arguments: a transition function, a start state and a set of accept states.

-The transition function should be specified as a dictionary with tuple keys.
-These keys implicitly define the dfa's state-set and alphabet; the first elements of the tuples represent the fsa's states, and the second elements are the symbols in the alphabet.
+The keys of the `transition_function` implicitly define the dfa's state-set and alphabet; the first elements of the tuples represent the fsa's states, and the second elements are the symbols in the alphabet.

-The dfa expects the symbols of the alphabet to be one character strings.
-States can be anything hashable.
-(Note that, for reasons of hashability, you'll need to use frozensets, rather than sets, if you want to have sets as states.)

 The class will raise a ValueError exception on instantiation if any of the following are true:
   * the start state is not a member of the set of states inferred from the transition function;